Need software to resize image in CM or Inches? Try this batch utility for offline use!

 Some images may have high contrast and require high and low light areas to be better balanced.
 This function will automatically adjust the contrast and brightness of each image processed.

 Managing numerous files

 When you are editing many files, you will also need to rename them.
-This can be done in batch mode, adding a string of text before or after the file name, as well as changing the case.
-Another useful feature is the choice to replace existing files, or save new copies in a new folder and/or with a different name.
+This can be done in batch mode, adding a string of text before or after the file name and changing the case.
+Another useful feature is replacing existing files or saving new copies in a new folder with a different name.